-Chorizo is commonly scrambled with eggs and vegetables on a stainless steel skillet.
+Chorizo is commonly scrambled with eggs and vegetables on non-stick cookware.
 When cooked this way, you should squeeze the meat out of the casing if using Mexican chorizo and finely chop it if using Spanish chorizo.
 This technique allows it to cook quickly.
-Ground chorizo meat typically takes around 5 minutes to cook.
+Ground meat from the chorizo typically takes around 5 minutes over medium heat to cook.

 You can also grill chorizo and bake it in the oven.
-Baked and grilled chorizo sausage links usually take about 20 to 30 minutes.
+Baking and grilling chorizo sausage links will take about 20 to 30 minutes.
 This time length is focused on the whole sausage in its casing.
-Learn more about cooking times for each method below:
+Learn more about cooking times for all cooking methods below: